 Corporal Frederick J. Scott was also captured; he died in captivity at Danville, Virginia on 22 February 1865.
 He was promoted to the rank of, but not mustered as a 2nd Lieutenant on 20 March 1865.

-Following these major engagements, the 47th was ordered to Camp Russell near Winchester from November through most of December.
+Following these major engagements, the 47th was ordered to Camp Russell near Winchester, where it remained from November through most of December.
 Private Charles Arnold was accidentally wounded on 23 November 1864, and was discharged seven months later (on 25 June 1865) on a Surgeon’s Certificate.

-Rested and somewhat healed, the 47th was then ordered to outpost and railroad guarding duties at Camp Fairview in Charlestown, West Virginia.
-Five days before Christmas they trudged through a snowstorm in order to reach their new home.
+Rested and somewhat healed, the 47th Pennsylvanians were then ordered to take up outpost and railroad guard duties at Camp Fairview in Charlestown, West Virginia.
+Five days before Christmas, they trudged through a snowstorm in order to reach their new home.

 1865 — 1866

-Letters home and later newspaper interviews with survivors of the 47th Pennsylvania indicate that at least one 47th Pennsylvania Volunteer was given the high honor of guarding President Lincoln’s funeral train while others may have guarded the Lincoln assassination conspirators during their imprisonment and trial.
+Letters home and later newspaper interviews with survivors of the 47th Pennsylvania indicate that at least one 47th Pennsylvania Volunteer was given the high honor of guarding President Lincoln’s funeral train while others may have guarded the Lincoln assassination conspirators during the early days of their imprisonment.
 As part of Dwight’s Division of the 2nd Brigade of the Department of Washington’s 22nd Corps, the 47th Pennsylvania also participated in the Union’s Grand Review on 23-24 May.
 Captain Levi Stuber of Company I also advanced to the rank of Major with the regiment’s central staff during this time.

 On their final southern tour, Private J. Eugene Walter and his fellow 47th Pennsylvanians served in Savannah, Georgia from 31 May to 4 June.
 Again in Dwight’s Division, this time they were attached to the 3rd Brigade, U.S. Department of the South.
 Taking over for the 165th New York Volunteers in July, they quartered in Charleston, South Carolina at the former mansion of the Confederate Secretary of the Treasury.

-Finally, beginning on Christmas day of that year, the majority of 47th Pennsylvania Volunteers, including Private J. Eugene Walter, began to muster out forever at Charleston, South Carolina, a process which continued through early January.
-Following a stormy voyage home, the now exhausted 47th Pennsylvania Veteran Volunteers disembarked in New York City, were then transported to Philadelphia by train, and were handed their official, Honorable Discharge papers at Camp Cadwalader on 9 January 1866.
+Finally, beginning on Christmas Day of that year, the majority of 47th Pennsylvania Volunteers, including Private J. Eugene Walter, began to muster out forever at Charleston, South Carolina—a process which continued through early January.
+Following a stormy voyage home, the now exhausted 47th Pennsylvania Veteran Volunteers disembarked in New York City, were then transported to Philadelphia by train, and were handed their honorable discharge papers at Camp Cadwalader on 9 January 1866.